 Children often thrive on routine and familiarity, so serving the vegetable/s from the ones you know they already enjoy (even if there is only one vegetable currently on the list) will likely make meal times more enjoyable and feel more successful for everyone.
 When introducing a new vegetable I encourage you to consider serving it alongside something your child already eats and enjoys and introducing it on a day where they have had good sleep, are not sick, and are in a good mood.

-This and SO much more is covered in thorough evidence-based and practical detail in my MEAL TIME SUCCESS program/guide launching May 2018.
+This and SO much more is covered in thorough evidence-based and practical detail in my MEAL TIME SUCCESS program/guide, available NOW.
 I believe every parent is doing the best they can in the moment they are in with the resources they have available to them.
 With this program I simply hope to add to your parenting toolbox so that meal times can be successful, easy and stress-free (yes, it is possible!).

 We can’t wait to help you achieve meal time success EVERY DAY.